Ibaslogic/Ibaslogic/src/posts/2020-07-25-object-oriented-programming-javascript/object-oriented-programming-javascript.md

 I hope this guide helps?

-If you have any questions or difficulties, you can send me a mail or buzz me on Twitter.
-I’ll be glad to assist.
+If you like it, do share around the web and [follow me on Twitter](https://twitter.com/ibaslogic "Ibaslogic Twitter") for more updates.